Jan3385/VoxaEngine/README.md

 A small part of the pressure simulation is done on the GPU for faster speeds

+### Fire simulation
+Utilizing flamability and flame propagation with oxygen!

 # How To Run:

 ## Windows 10/11